139587-spec/Germany-Guide/README.md

 This is a simple yet effective tour guide website of the Germany.
-It has many ammenties that allow you to learn a lot about the country or if you are traveling hter, you can gain some knowledge about the tourist and also wha tto expect when traveling there.
+It has many ammenties that allow you to learn a lot about the country or if you are traveling there, you can gain some knowledge about the tourist and also what to expect when traveling there.

 This is a project that I make with predominantly HTML and CSS, but it does include various pages such as a travel guide, options for attraction to visit, and a main page to learn about Germany and its culture.
 I also included a navigation bar which allows you to move swiftly between pages.